dream-horizon-org/flockr/README.md

 - **Segment audiences dynamically** using rule-based logic with both batch (SQL) and streaming (event-pattern) processing
 - **Manage user cohorts** with high-performance, real-time access using Aerospike
 - **Connect multiple data sources and sinks** for unified data ingestion and export
-- **Process data at scale** with Apache Flink for stream processing and Apache Spark for distributed computing
 - **Ensure multi-tenancy** with project-level isolation and security

 Built on the **Vert.x reactive toolkit**, Flockr leverages non-blocking, event-driven architecture to deliver high throughput and low latency.